c-stop/cstop-netlify-cms-react/content/pages/services.md

     - title: Production Support
       body: >-
         **Start strong with our systems, stay strong with our support:**

-        Because of our strong production background, we communicate and work well with studio executives, producers, production managers, production coordinators, location scouts, AD's, and staff.
-We are here to assist in any way needed, including sourcing companies for testing during pre-production.

         OSHA Accident Investigation Reports • **County of Los Angeles Public Health Protocol checklist •** General Safety Guidelines for all crew & talent (including extras) • **Safe Way Forward protocols** • Model Injury and Illness Prevention Program for Employers with Seasonal or Intermittent Workers (including IIPP contact lists & logs)